Updated by Ben Chuang

 An Introduction to Chino Pants

 With a million different selections out there, modern professionals need to be able to distinguish between formal and casual pants and know how to style both.
-One of the more popular and easy to wear styles for both men, women, and everyone in between are the chino pants.
-They straddle the line between casual and formal, making them a versatile addition to any wardrobe.
-Wondering how to best select chinos for men?
+One of the more popular and easy to wear styles for both men, women, and everyone in between is the chino pant, a classic wardrobe staple.
+They straddle the line between casual looks and formal event wear, making them a versatile addition to any wardrobe.
+Wondering how to find the best chino pant for men?
 We’ll provide the ultimate guide on the history and origins of chino pants, what chino pants are, the difference between chino pants, jeans, and dress pants, and give a couple styling tips.

 What are Chino Pants?